schpet/rails_components/README.md

 # Rails Components

-It allows you to write reusable components in your rails views.
+Write reusable components in your rails views.
+It's not much more than a convenient wrapper around rails' `render`.

 ## Installation